luxeengine/luxe-docs/docs/guide.md

 ### Code vs Editor

 **With luxe, if you prefer working through code only, you can**.
 The code focused workflow is complemented by the editor tools.
-They help you create assets that would be faster to create in a tool.
-But, it is optional.
+They help you create assets that would be faster to create in a tool, but is optional.

-The same will eventually be true for editor focused workflows.
-Right now the engine leans toward code focused, because the editor is a work in progress.
-Ideally in the future it would be possible to work only from the editor.
+The same will eventually be true for editor focused workflows. **Right now the engine leans a little toward code focused**, because the editor is a work in progress and higher level modules which provide those workflows are being made now.
+In the future it would be possible to work only from the editor and make a wide range of content without opening the code.

 ### Project anatomy